 Each brand has a few other options so the nutrition specifics may vary slightly, but it should be pretty similar across the brand.

-I like having protein powder as a supplement, but I don’t let it replace getting protein from whole food sources.
+I like having protein powder as a supplement, but I don’t let it replace getting protein from whole food sources, just like I don’t let my daily fruit & veggie supplement replace real produce.
 I also get lots of protein from veggies (yes, they have protein and it adds up if you have veggies at every meal!), whole grains, meat, fish and legumes.
 If you have specific dietary needs or goals, work with a registered dietitian who can guide you.

 If you’re going to make a lot of smoothies — which is how I incorporate powder powder into my diet most often — do yourself a favor and invest in a Vitamix.
 I bought a refurbished one (which is about $200 cheaper), have used it multiple times a week for 6+ years, and have had no issues.

-I used protein powder during my pregnancy, especially when I had a lot of issues with nausea and food aversions.
-Be sure to check with your doctor before you do so!
+I used protein powder during my pregnancy, especially when I had a lot of issues with nausea and food aversions and couldn’t stomach much.
+And I was able to get in a lot of nutrients cramming smoothies with berries, spinach, kale, cauliflower (yes really!), avocado, protein powder and more.
+(If you’re expecting, be sure to check with your doctor before you incorporate protein powder.)

 Generation UCan Chocolate Plant Based Protein

-Generation Ucan is the protein powder I’ve used most often in the last year.
+Generation Ucan is the protein powder I used most often.
 I love that it contains carbs since I struggle to get enough carbs as a runner, especially when I’m in marathon training mode.
 They do have whey protein but I’ve only had the plant-based one.

 - 2 full scoop = 20 grams protein = 160 calories